MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/request-certificate-windows-server.md

 # Request a certificate using the Certification Authority Web Enrollment Role Service in Windows Server

-Applies To: Windows Server 2012 R2, Windows Server 2012

 This article shows you how to request a certificate using the Certification Authority (CA) Web Enrollment Role Service in Windows Server.
 The CA Web Enrollment role service provides a set of web pages that allow interaction with the Certification Authority role service.
 See [Certification Authority Web Enrollment Guidance](/certification-authority-role.md) for more information about the CA Web Enrollment role service.

 ## Prerequisites

-- Computer with Certificate Enrollment Web Service is installed that is a member of the domain and running Windows Server 2008 R2 or Windows Server 2012.
+- Computer with Certificate Enrollment Web Service is installed that is a member of the domain and running Windows Server.
-- Client computers must be running at least Windows 7 or Windows Server 2008 R2.
+- Client computers must be running Windows or Windows Server.

 ## Request a basic certificate using Internet Explorer

-1. In Internet Explorer, connect to https://\<servername\>/certsrv, where \<servername\> is the host name of the computer running the CA Web Enrollment role service.
+1. In Internet Explorer, connect to `https://<servername>/certsrv`, where `<servername>` is the host name of the computer running the CA Web Enrollment role service.

 1. Select **Request a certificate**.